WerewolvesRevamped/Werewolves-Roles/Formalization Guide.md

   - `Quantity: <Value>`, may only used a maximum of `<Value>` times.
 You can use `calc()` in here.
 - Condition Restrictions:
   - `Condition: <Condition>`, provide a condition in the same format as in [complex actions](#complex-actions).
-- Haunted Restriction:
+- (Living) Status Restriction:
-  - `Haunted`, may only be used while ghostly
+  - `Status: Ghostly`, may only be used while ghostly
+  - `Status: Any`, may be used while alive or ghostly
+  - `Status: Alive`, may be used while alive only (default!)

 ----